tpluscode/tpluscode.github.io/source/_posts/2016-04-08-nancy-registration-gotchas.markdown

 **UPDATE**: DryIoc works fine in version 2.4.
 See [this issue](https://github.com/lcssk8board/Nancy.Bootstrappers.DryIoc/issues/2)

-~~Nancy comes with a handy pair of interfaces `IApplicationStartup` and `IRequestStartup` which when the application boots up and at each request respectively.
-Think an alternative to `Global.asax` or WebActivator on steroids.~~
+<strike>Nancy comes with a handy pair of interfaces `IApplicationStartup` and `IRequestStartup` which when the application boots
+up and at each request respectively.
+Think an alternative to `Global.asax` or WebActivator on steroids.</strike>

-~~DryIoc currently fails to inject a per-request component into a request startup.~~
+<strike>DryIoc currently fails to inject a per-request component into a request startup.</strike>

 {% codeblock lang:c# %}
 public class RequestStartupRegistrations : Registrations